-

 This programme is delivered at the Shannon College campus in Co Clare.

-In 2015 Shannon College of Hotel Management became a College of NUI Galway.
-The BBS in International Hotel Management at Shannon College of Hotel Management gives students the unique opportunity to combine professional practical training, language development, extensive business studies theory and hands on work experience in the international hotel industry.
+The Bachelor of Business Studies in International Hotel Management at Shannon College of Hotel Management gives students the unique opportunity to combine professional practical training, language development, extensive business studies theory and hands on work experience in the international hotel industry.
 This combination of practical learning and theory creates a dynamic, confident graduate who is well equipped to begin their career in business management in the hotel industry or in a host of other industries.
 Students will gain international experience during their studies, making them highly sought after graduates.
 This has been reflected in the 100% employment record on graduation day since the college was founded.
 This is the perfect qualification for a student who is interested in a global profession that is varied, unpredictable, exciting and challenging, with boundless opportunities for career growth and progression.

 Applications and Selections